zlsa/zlsadesign.com/content/article/fiction/the-last-hohmann-transfer.md

 have would make it possible for nearly any country of any size to create and refine antimatter.
 Our job is to make sure we have even better technology, if and when the information here gets out.

-"The entrance is four meters ahead, Dr. Isaac Hawkins.
-Do not forget to perform biometric authentication when you enter the chamber.
-You have forgotten to perform this critical task for three days in a row, requiring the intervention of security personnel.
-You are to be informed that a fourth violation _will_ appear on your record."

 I nod and turn the corner to the bright alcove containing the entrance to Chamber 3.
 I silently place my palm against the biometric sensor; I feel a